 - We recycle and reuse a variety of materials, including acrylic and glass scrap, product packaging, crating materials, cardboard, paper, and plastic waste, diverting hundreds of tons of materials from the waste stream each year.
 For example, Tru Vue McCook recycles an average of 804 tons of glass, 41 tons of paper and corrugated, and 6.6 tons of plastic and shrink wrap a year.
 Recycling 804 tons of glass alone saves 43,416 cubic feet of landfill space, the equivalent of 4.8 square city blocks.

-We manufacture and ship our products, which protect cultural heritage and fine works or art around the world for future generations, with sustainability front in mind.
+We manufacture and ship our products, which protect cultural heritage and fine works or art around the world for future generations, with sustainability front of mind.

 - Our products are designed for applications that require a long service-life, such as custom picture frames, display cases, and signage.